apigear-io/cli/docs/simujs.md

 }
 ```

-As part of a method call, it is also possible to emit signals.
+As part of a operation call, it is also possible to emit signals.

 ```javascript
 function increment(value) {